databricks-industry-solutions/security-analysis-tool/docs/setup.md

 * Attach and run the \<SATProject\>/notebooks/security_analysis_driver notebook

 * Access SAT - Security Analysis Tool dashboard under Databricks SQL Dashboards section to see the report

    Note: You may need to run the individual queries cached behind the report for the first time.
 Look for queries in the queries pane tagged wtih “SAT” and run each one of them by clicking on the query, opening them in the SQL Edition and Run.
-Once you ran all of the queries refresh your dashboard.
+Once you run all of the queries refresh your dashboard.

+   You can share SAT dashboard with other members of your team by using "Share" functionality on the top right corner of the dashboard.

 ## Configure Workflow (Optional)
 Databricks Workflows is the fully-managed orchestration service.
-You can configure SAT to automate when and how you would like to schedule it by using by taking advanate of Workflows.
+You can configure SAT to automate when and how you would like to schedule it by using by taking advantage of Workflows.

 Goto Workflows - > click on create jobs -> setu as following: